kgiszewski/Archetype/README.md

 Add `--touch` to either command to automatically touch the web.config on a deploy

 ## Installation
-1) Install the <a href='http://bit.ly/1gUYKW8'>package</a> through Umbraco.
+1) Install the <a href='http://bit.ly/1gUYKW8'>package</a> through the Umbraco package installer.
+Recommended if you want to just see the packaged version.

 OR

 2) Deploy with Grunt (see above).
-Recommended if you wish to extend this repo.
+Recommended if you wish to extend this repo as this will inject this project into an existing v7 Umbraco install.

 OR

 3) Not recommended but a down and dirty way is to manually download and copy the files into the appropriate spot:

-Your /App_Plugins (and /bin) should contain this structure:
+Your /App_Plugins and /bin should contain this structure:

     /App_Plugins
     - package.manifest